Diede de Groot wins 9th straight Grand Slam wheelchair title at Australian Open | CBC Sports

 Vink and Schroder have dominated the quad division since the retirement of Australian Dylan Alcott after the Australian Open last year, and the Dutch duo were playing for a fourth consecutive Grand Slam quad title.

-No. 1 Alfie Hewett of Britain faced No. 3 Tokito Oda of Japan in the later men's singles final.
+Top-seeded Alfie Hewett of Britain beat No. 3 Tokito Oda of Japan 6-3, 6-1 in the men's singles final.
+Hewett, a runner-up at Melbourne Park in 2021 and 2022, won his seventh Grand Slam singles title.

 Comments